cloudify-cosmo/getcloudify.org/source/guide/3.2/guide-security.md

 - properties - a dictionary of arguments required to instantiate the implementing class.
 The arguments will be passed as kwargs to the class' `__init__` method.

-The default configuration uses Flask-secuREST's simple userstore, with a list of users in-line:
+The default configuration uses Flask-secuREST's simple userstore, with an in-line list of users:

 {% highlight yaml %}
 userstore_driver: